 Cardinal Commitment offers advising, funding, connection to the community, training, and opportunities to reflect—all you need to improve your public service.

 Making a Cardinal Commitment means engaging with a community to address a problem or need for at least three quarters while you’re at Stanford.
 You’ll develop a personal mission statement describing your commitment, receive advice and guidance from a mentor or supervisor, and spend time documenting and reflecting on your service experience.

 How to Make a Cardinal Commitment

 There are three steps to making a Cardinal Commitment:

 Create a personal mission statement that guides your work.
 Incorporate your public service goals and outcomes into your mission statement.
-Use this mission statement to officially “Declare” your Cardinal Commitment, which starts the process.
+Begin the application to declare your commitment.

-Work with your community or issue for at least three quarters, while continually reflecting on your mission statement.
-Use the Principles of Ethical and Effective Service to guide you, contact us when you need support.
+Work with your community or issue for a majority of the year while continually reflecting on your mission statement.
+The Principles of Ethical and Effective Service should inform your work.
+Contact the Cardinal Commitment team whenever you need support.

 You can conclude your Cardinal Commitment by certifying completion, with a concise reflection on your experiences.